País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9

 The 1,300 km2 Xe Bang Nouan National Protected Area shelters clouded leopards, elephants, black-cheeked gibbons, great hornbills and peacocks, among other species.
 Tad Lo and Tad Hang waterfalls make for great natural swimming pools.

-Lao, Alak, Ta Oy, and Laven ethnic communities preserve traditions through weaving and animist rituals while the Ho Chi Minh Trail remnants mark its wartime past.
+Lao, Alak, Ta Oy, and Laven ethnic communities preserve traditions through weaving and animist rituals while the Ho Chi Minh Trail remnants mark the province’s wartime past.

-With its rich biodiversity and expanding coffee sector, Salavan is becoming a key player in Laos’s specialty coffee industry.
+With its rich biodiversity and expanding coffee sector, Salavan is becoming a key player in Laos’ specialty coffee industry.